- My Local

 Debbie Woodard serves in Socorro and Valencia counties, rural communities in the heart of New Mexico.
 Many residents in these areas are bilingual, and New Mexico hosts a rich cultural heritage for Anglos, Hispanics, and Native Americans.

 These communities are spiritually diverse, and Debbie has seen a great need to train up the children in the teachings of the gospel.
 “Children in our community are ripe to hear the gospel and learn about our great God and Savior,” writes Debbie.

-After seeing the need for children’s ministries in her community, Debbie began reaching children in Lemitar, San Antonio, Los Lunas, Socorro, Alamo, Sante Fe, and Luis Lopez.
+After seeing the need in her community, Debbie began reaching children in Lemitar, Polvadera, San Acacia, San Antonio, Luis Lopez, Socorro, and Los Lunas.
 Her ministries include after-school Bible clubs on four elementary school campuses, summer Bible clubs in various locations, mentoring ministries to disciple and train others to serve Christ, prayer ministries, and Bible studies.

 “We focus on the ministry inward, upward, and outward,” explains Debbie.
 “We are training followers of the Lord to know Him personally and intimately, to worship Him, and to lead others within their sphere of influence to come to know Him.”